Brenden-Trieu/COSC-310-Individual-Project/README.md

 # Assignment-3

-## To use ChatBotWithWordnet.py you need to pip install vaderSentiment, NLTK, and tkinter
+## To use ChatBotWithWordnet.py you need to pip install vaderSentiment, NLTK, and tkinter (Not main chatbot use ChatBotWitPyDictionary.py)
-## To user ChatBotWitPyDictionary.py you need to pip install PyDictionary, vaderSentiment, NLTK, and tkinter
+## To user ChatBotWitPyDictionary.py you need to pip install PyDictionary, vaderSentiment, NLTK, tkinter, googletrans, and wikipedia
+## For googletrans install, do pip install googletrans==3.1.0a0 as this alpha version has the fix for the attributeError the normal API has

 This is a project to create a functional chatbot for COSC 310.
 The user should be able to hold basic conversation with the bot about sports.
 The role the agent will take is that of a friend, and the user can ask the agent questions about sports.
 This bot was built off of the previous bot created in assignment 2.
 ChatBot.ipynb was migrated to ChatBot.py, see commits to Chatbot.ipynb to see original structure of code before it was migrated and the contributors